C-Otto/lnd-manageJ/PickhardtPayments.md

 # #PickhardtPayments

 See https://arxiv.org/abs/2107.05322.
-Please reach out to me on Twitter (https://twitter.com/c_otto83) to discuss more about this!
+Please reach out to me on Mastodon (https://toot.bike/@c_otto83) or Twitter (https://twitter.com/c_otto83) to discuss more about this!

 The implementation is based on the piecewise linearization approach: https://lists.linuxfoundation.org/pipermail/lightning-dev/2022-March/003510.html.